22nd (East Africa) Infantry Brigade

-The 22nd (East Africa) Infantry Brigade was a brigade sized formation of the British Army, which was founded on 19 September 1939 in British East Africa.
+The 22nd (East Africa) Infantry Brigade was a brigade sized formation of the British Army, which was founded on 19 September 1939 at Colito Barracks in Dar es Salaam in British East Africa.
 The brigade was initially called the 2nd (East Africa) Infantry Brigade, but was redesignated on 18 October 1940 as the 22nd (East Africa) Infantry Brigade.
 The brigade was composed of units from the King's African Rifles, the Northern Rhodesia Regiment and the Rhodesian African Rifles.

 During the Second World War, the brigade formed part of the 2nd, the 11th, the 12th (African) Divisions, and the 82nd (West Africa) Division.
 The division also spent time attached various Indian Army divisions and corps-level formations.
 The brigade took part in the East African, and the Burma Campaigns.
 It ended the war based in Burma.

 General officers commanding

 The brigade had the following commanders, during the Second World War.